-Modern arborists usually consider tree bracing under two major divisions; cabling, and rod bracing.
+Modern arborists usually consider tree bracing under two major divisions: Cabling, and rod bracing.
 The former term is usually applied to flexible cables installed high up in trees to take a portion of the loads off structurally weak crotches.
-Under the general heading of cabling we can properly consider also the guying of transplanted trees and inter-tree bracing to reduce the danger of wind throw.
+Under the general heading of cabling, we can properly consider also the guying of transplanted trees.

-The term rod bracing usually is applied to bolts or threaded rod used for rigid bracing of weak or split crotches, for sewing up long splits in trunks or limbs, for holding rubbing limbs together or apart, and for various types of cavity bracing.
-It is frequently necessary to resort to both types of bracing in the same tree but for the sake of clarity we shall consider them as separate subjects.
+The term "rod bracing" usually is applied to bolts or threaded rod used for rigid bracing of weak or split crotches, for sewing up long splits in trunks or limbs, for holding rubbing limbs together or apart, and for various types of cavity bracing.
+It is frequently necessary to resort to both types of bracing in the same tree, but for the sake of clarity we shall consider them as separate subjects.